bartkozal/vue-fraction-grid/README.md

 ### Responsive Design API

-Change the grid direction for specific breakpoints.
+Change the direction of a grid for specific breakpoints.

 ```html
 <grid :rwd="{compact: 'reverse'}">